isomerpages/mlaw-corp/_covid19/02-G-Event-or-tourism-related-contracts.md

 ### Event or tourism-related contracts ###
 <a name="31Decnote"><u>Important Note</u></a>: The prescribed period for event or tourism-related contracts ended on 31 January 2021.
-If a Notification for Relief was served by 31 January 2021, individuals and businesses can still file an [Application for an Assessor's Determination](https://www.mlaw.gov.sg/covid19-relief/application-for-assessor) by 31 March 2021.
+The reliefs described on this page has expired.

 #### General FAQs ####
 **1. What is an event contract?**